FAQs for Tutors

 Q: What is the benefit of joining a group class?

 A: Group classes will consist of students with similar experiences and grade levels.
 Group classes can allow students to learn from others and take on different perspectives.
-Our group classes also follow a very different format than our one on one classes, which are mostly for those who are looking to seek additional help on something they are working on in school or want clarification on.
-For example, if a student taking Algebra II wants help in understanding polynomials, we strongly advise taking the one on one classes.
+Our group classes also follow a very different format than our one-on-one classes, which are mostly for those who are looking to seek additional help on something they are working on in school or want clarification on.
+For example, if a student taking Algebra II wants help in understanding polynomials, we strongly advise taking one-on-one classes.